 If your flight with SunExpress was affected by a delay, a cancellation or an over-booking, we will support you in checking whether you are owed compensation.
-It is certainly worth it as the payout amount runs up to 600 Euros.
 Have your flight details at hand to check your potential entitlement by using the claim calculator on our website.
 If you face the prospect of a compensation payout, we’ll take on your case – if required, we’ll even take it to court.
 During this process you face no costs (“No Win, No Fee”), unless we are successful on your behalf.
-Our commission is 29,75% (= 25% success fee plus VAT) of the obtained compensation sum.
+Our commission is 29.75% (= 25% success fee plus VAT) of the obtained compensation sum.

 refund.me’s range of service

 In the event of a flight delay with SunExpress, you can rely on refund.me for help